RavenfieldCommunity/docs/en/Projects/rsidea.md

 ## Acknowledgement & Contribution

-I'm guessing there are no external contributors, so I'm not planning to write a contribution guide yet...
+I'm guessing there are no external contributors, so I'm not planning to write a contribution guide yet lol...

  If you want to help us contribute to the project, you can send us an issue, leave a comment in the comments section of this site or in the [Steam comments](https://steamcommunity.com/sharedfiles/filedetails/?id=2902808812), and I'll try to hurry up and write a contribution document, or take your suggestions to fix bugs and improve the plugin!

 ## ❤SPONSER